Segmentation menu

 Deep-learning White matter hyper-intensities segmentation

 This menu is designed to perform white matter hyper-intensities segmentation, such as multiple sclerosis or vasculo-degenerative lesions.
 The segmentation is saved as a probability map.
-PySisyphe uses the ANTsPyNet library implemenentation.
+PySisyphe uses the ANTsPyNet package implemenentation.

 Use the Multiple file selection widget at the top to select FLAIR PySisyphe volume(s) to be segmented.